silverstripe/silverstripe-blog/docs/en/configuring-large-websites.md

 ## Extension points in Blog and BlogPost users and how to use
 Both Blog and BlogPost have methods which return the list of candidate users or authors.
-If the previously mentioned methods of reducing this list are not suitable or you wish to roll your own, you can utilise a DataExtension to get the controller you require.
+If the previously mentioned methods of reducing this list are not suitable or you wish to roll your own, you can utilise a DataExtension to get the control you require.

 For example in BlogPost: